mattmc3/string.zsh/README.md

 %
 ```

-Fish also lets you add `>/dev/null` to commands, but it includes the quiet flag too.
-For the purposed of this demo, it's unnecessary complexity to support a `-q` flag in nearly every command when there's a preferred alternative.
+Fish also lets you add `>/dev/null` to commands, but it includes the `--quiet` flag too.
+For the purposed of this demo, it's unnecessary to support a `-q` flag in nearly every command when there's a preferred alternative.

 ### Fish's `string collect`

-We didn't show an example of writing a [`string-collect`](string-collect) function because that may be needed for Fish, but not Zsh.
+We didn't show an example of writing a [`string-collect`](string-collect) function because that may be needed for Fish, but makes less sense in Zsh.

-However, for completeness, it's worth noting that you can already collect multi-line input into a variable.
-You can also collect it into an array by combining the `@` and `f` expansion flags in Zsh like so:
+However, for completeness, it's worth noting how to collect multi-line input into a string, or into an array by combining the `@` and `f` expansion flags in Zsh like so:

 ```zsh
 % str=$(echo "one\ntwo\nthree")